 Values

-1 - 999999.99
+1 - 999999.99 benefits

+-999999.991 losses

-Flags no income
+0 no income

+Flags

 See chapter 'Income flags'

 Self-employment income

 Self-employment income is defined as the income received, during the income reference period, by individuals, for themselves or in respect of their family members, as a result of their current or former involvement in self-employment jobs.
 Self-employment jobs are those jobs where the remuneration is directly dependent upon the profits (or the potential for profits) derived from the goods and services produced (where own consumption is considered to be part of profits).
 The self-employed make the operational decisions affecting the enterprise, or delegate such decisions while retaining responsibility for the welfare of the enterprise.
 (In this context "enterprise" includes one-person operations).
 The remuneration of hobbies shall be regarded as self-employment.